How to Use Public Speaking as a Marketing Growth Channel

 Identify the Events That Matter

-Even in a digital first world, live events remain a valuable channel.
-Focus on events that attract your ideal audience.
-Industry conferences, niche summits, and webinars with engaged participants are more effective than large, generic events.
+Even in a digital first world, live events still earn their place.
+Target the ones that attract your exact audience: focused industry conferences, niche summits, and webinars with genuinely engaged attendees beat large, generic events every time.

 Leverage Virtual and Hybrid Formats